VISIT OUR ART STORE ▶

 There’s another method that works, too:

-• Then, I gently brush over the area
+• Then, the area is gently brushed.

 Lift off the paint with paintbrush